10 Email Security Risks And How to Mitigate Them

 Unlike with “wet” signatures, providing an email signature on a document is a quick task that saves on postage, effort, and time.

 Tools like EchoSign and DocuSign exist to make the process of sending and signing professional documents and contracts a slick process.

 While these tools are efficient and secure (to a point), there’s the potential for your documentation to fall into the wrong hands.

 Even the simplest typo in an email address or the wrong address copied and pasted can send your document to a random party.
 This element of human error proves a security risk for businesses entering into online agreements.
 Incorrect recipients can easily agree to documents on behalf of other companies or individuals they aren’t affiliated with.

 Email was designed to make written communications quicker and easier.
 And it’s achieved that goal to no end.

-But, in some cases, it’s become too easy to share information that shouldn’t be shared to absolutely anyone.
+But, in some cases, it’s become too easy to share information that shouldn’t be shared with absolutely anyone.

 In a few clicks, and sometimes a few seconds, information that is stored in company file management systems can be downloaded and emailed to any third-party.